 E-bikes are available to rent from us if needed.
+Special for the ride is $50.00 and correct cash is appreciated.
 If you’d like to rent an e-bike please book online, or call 317-207-0880 for more information.

 It was so nice to meet like minded folks who enjoy riding their bikes.
 There were some awesome custom e-bikes (40mph+ custom e-bike, a Tonka Truck themed e-bike) and even a customized electric unicycle that joined us!